-Now, keep in mind that this is the most basic form of passing.
-The more advanced forms of passing in Madden NFL 23 have their own unique button combinations.
+Now, remember that this is the most basic form of passing.
+The more advanced passing forms in Madden NFL 23 have unique button combinations.

-In this guide, we’ll be showing you all the different types of passing in Madden NFL 23, including the purpose of each pass and the designated button combination for it.
-But before that, let’s dive into the new Skill Based Passing system in Madden NFL 23.
+In this guide, we’ll show you all the different types of passing in Madden NFL 23, including the purpose of each pass and the designated button combination.
+But before that, let’s dive into the new Skill-Based Passing system in Madden NFL 23.

 Skill Based Passing

-Madden NFL 23 introduces a brand new passing system to the franchise named FieldSENSE™ Skill Based Passing.
+Madden NFL 23 introduces a new passing system to the franchise named FieldSENSE™ Skill-Based Passing.

-This Skill Based Passing system gives the player much more control over the passing mechanics of the game.
-It will allow you to pass the ball with the exact speed and accuracy that you desire.
+This skill-based passing system gives the player much more control over the game’s passing mechanics.
+It allows you to pass the ball with the exact speed and accuracy that you desire.

 To access the Skill Based Passing menu, hit the start button on your controller (Esc on PC) and go to Options > Settings > Game Options.